MCT-master/mct-master.github.io/_posts/2020-11-15-team-c-ambisonic.md

 excerpt: "An immersive audio as a tool to keep our state of mind ‘saint’."
 ---

 Ever since the pandemic brings struggles to everyone’s life and the society as large.
 Zoom, or other online communication tools such as Teams have integrated in our lives.
 No matter if we are having business meetings or communicating with families and friends abroad, these online communication tools bridge the gap in ways that the old-fashioned communication methods couldn’t do.
 Such as sending emails or making telephone calls.
 Despite those old methods that can effectively create communication channels, it was never a whole package like Zoom or other meeting platforms can provide.
 Since March 2020, we are all facing some kind of difficulties in different aspects in our lives.
 It could be the lockdowns cause different types of transportation frustrations.
 Most of us need to meet business partners, colleagues or families in the digital town.
-WIth the restrictions of social distancing makes nearly everything become physically-impossible.
+With the restrictions of social distancing makes nearly everything become physically-impossible.

 Zoom or other tools are functional in most sense, from seeing the faces of your co-workers to listening to stereo quality audio.
 However, in terms of the psychological needs of users, this is the aspect Team C thinks  that Zoom can be improved and become more accessible in the future.